 The iPhone 7 Pro, which has yet to see the light of day, was rumoured to feature the same Smart Connector found on the Pro line of iPads and a dual-camera.
 Of course the dual-camera ended up appearing on the Plus model, as we mentioned, but the iPhone has yet to see a Smart Connector.

-We wouldn't be surprised to see a premium ceramic finish for the 10th anniversary iPhone though.
-Apple used the material for its Series 2 Apple Watch Edition model and OnePlus has previously used ceramic as a finished for its X device.
-It could be that Apple launched the Jet Black iPhone this year as a test bed to see how people took to a glossy device, with the aim to introduce a more premium option next year.
+That said, we wouldn't be surprised to see a premium ceramic finish for the 10th anniversary iPhone.
+Apple used the material for its Series 2 Apple Watch Edition model and OnePlus also used ceramic as a finish for its X device.
+It could be that Apple launched the Jet Black iPhone last year as a test bed to see how people took to a glossy device, with the aim to introduce a more premium option this year.

 Apple iPhone 8 and iPhone 8 Plus: Display